First, start with where you are now.

 Assuming you have access to your blog’s stats, look at your stats for this year.
 Start broadly by looking at the entire year.
 Look for trends.
 How is traffic doing?
 How is search traffic doing?
 Pageviews?
 You want to see if you can find movement up or down and then try to figure out what triggered that movement.

-But the main point is, you want to baseline where your blog is at the end of 2013, so you’ll know if you are improving on your efforts in 2014.
+But the main point is, you want to baseline where your blog is now so you’ll know if you are improving on your efforts as the year progresses.

-What were you blogging goals for 2013?
+What were you blogging goals for the previous year?
 Did you reach them?
-Look at how successful you were at reaching your goals and then decide if you need to alter anything for 2014.
+Look at how successful you were at reaching your goals and then decide if you need to alter anything for the year ahead.

-Let’s assume that you either need to create a strategy for your blog for next year, or you need to totally revamp your existing efforts.
+Let’s assume that you either need to create a strategy for your blog, or you need to totally revamp your existing efforts.
 How do you get started?

 First, you need to decide what you want to accomplish with your blog.
 Here’s some examples: